hsulab-arc/BridgeRNA2024/README.md

 # BridgeRNA2024

-This code repository accompanies the paper ["Bridge RNAs direct modular and programmable recombination of target and donor DNA"](https://www.biorxiv.org/content/10.1101/2024.01.24.577089v1) by Durrant & Perry et al, 2024.
+This code repository accompanies the paper ["Bridge RNAs direct programmable recombination of target and donor DNA"](https://www.nature.com/articles/s41586-024-07552-4) by Durrant & Perry et al, 2024.

 It includes snakemake pipelines and code for various key analyses described in the paper.